 With the fjords to the south and the ocean a stone’s throw away, the lifestyle in Stavanger is concentrated around outdoor activities.
 Foodies and culture buffs will also enjoy living here, owing to the vibrant culinary and street art scenes in Stavanger.

 Expats who prefer a cosmopolitan life will also not be left wanting for anything.
 There are plenty of opportunities for retail therapy or dancing the night away at a local bar or pub.
-Getting around in Stavanger is also fairly straightforward, as the city boasts a comprehensive and reliable public transport network.
+Getting around in Stavanger is also reasonably straightforward, as the city boasts a comprehensive and reliable public transport network.

 Cost of living in Stavanger